foundriesio/docs/source/reference-manual/security/device-gateway.rst

 The Factory PKI is interwoven with Device Manufacturing Process and Device Registration, you can find out more details on this topic in this guide :ref:`ref-factory-registration-ref`.

-More details on Device Gateway PKI can be found in this :ref:`guide <ref-device-gateway-pki-details>`.
+More details on Factory PKI can be found in this :ref:`guide <ref-device-gateway-pki-details>`.